Skip to main content

 What is Backend Mode with your own transport?

-This is the Backend Mode Integration shape where your application owns the network connection between AvatarKit’s server-side SDK and the client.
-Your server sends encoded messages to your client, and the client SDK receives and decodes them internally for synchronized playback and rendering.
-SDK Reference pages cover the exact enum and method names for each platform.
+This is the Backend Mode Integration shape where your application owns the network connection between the Server SDK and the client.
+Your server sends encoded audio payloads and motion data payloads to your client, and the client SDK receives and decodes them internally for synchronized playback and rendering.
+The Reference tab covers the exact enum and method names for each platform.

-Backend Mode with your own transport requires AvatarKit’s server-side SDK to generate the encoded messages.
-The data passed to yieldAudioData() and yieldFramesData() are encoded messages from the Server SDK — not raw audio or motion data you create yourself.
+Backend Mode with your own transport requires the Server SDK to provide the encoded payloads.
+The data passed to yieldAudioData() and yieldFramesData() are encoded audio payloads and motion data payloads from the Server SDK — not raw audio or motion data you create yourself.

 When to use